Literary Agent Cynthia Ruchti

 Being part of the Books & Such team fulfills another layer in a long-held passion: helping other writers to develop their craft and reach their writing career goals.
 She is an advocate for the power of story—fiction and nonfiction—and a champion for those who create, edit, publish, distribute, review, and sell books.
 As part of her contribution to other writers, she serves as an instructor or keynoter at writers conferences.

-Although Cynthia is open to a few novelists, she currently is focusing her acquisitions attention on nonfiction projects.
+Although Cynthia is open to novelists, she currently is focusing the majority of her acquisitions attention on nonfiction projects.

 Sarah Forgrave, author of Prayers for Hope and Healing